 Motorcycle riding shoes are not as tough and protective as boots but are a good alternative.

 They offer reinforced toe boxes, stronger heel counters, additional ankle protection, support, and more.
 They are usually made from various materials like thermoplastic polyurethane, durable microfiber, vulcanized rubber, heavy-duty textiles, heavy-duty plastic, and more.

 Motorcycle shoes are made to withstand impact, abrasions, and splitting.
 All of these are extremely dangerous, and sliding on the asphalt can eat away normal shoes and boots in seconds.

 Some of the motorcycle shoes may be more suitable for wearing during the summer as they can be made from breathable materials.
-I you want to see some model, you can follow this link to read the blog post: best shoes for motorcycle.

 Usually, motorcycle boots are more form-fitting and will restrict your normal movement when not on the motorcycle, which makes them a little uncomfortable.

 Motorcycle boots are made from heavyweight and extremely durable leather.
 Some will have composite materials like metal and hard plastic and impact-absorbing and energy-dissipating padding.
 Motorcycle boots are higher than motorcycle shoes—they are usually between 10 to 38 inches in height.

 There are different types of motorcycle boots, each with their own differences.